graemetlloyd/ProjectWhalehead/Outline.md

 We initially excluded any data sets that were molecular, phenetic, ontogenetic or meta-analytical as these do not represent data sets intended for morphological phylogenetic inference (our focus here).
 In the repository, and more broadly amongst morphological phylogenetics, many datasets are derived from older datasets with little or no modification.
 For example, a matrix in the repository may have derivative matrices in which taxon or characters sampling was expanded from (see Figure S1 of Hartman et al. 2019 for an excellent illustration of the how complex this issue can become).
-For this study, if there were multiple dataset derivatives, we chose the largest or most expansive dataset using the same criteria applied by Wright et al. (2016) employing the approriate metadata available in the XML files associated with each data set.
+For this study, if there were multiple dataset derivatives, we chose the largest or most expansive dataset using the same criteria applied by Wright et al. (2016) employing the appropriate metadata available in the XML files associated with each data set.
-We also excluded data sets with polymorphisms or uncertainties [because RevBayes no likey?].
 The final matrices contained 128 data sets.

 ## Phylogenetic Analysis